 Blue Bell Pool

-A Blue Bell Pool is a hot spring with a vibrant blue color caused by its extreme depth, high temperature, and water clarity.
+This hot spring is vibrant blue in color due to its extreme depth, high temperature, and clear water.

 Why Are the Hot Springs So Colorful?

-The vibrant colors of West Thumb's hot springs come from thermophiles, tiny heat-loving organisms that thrive in extreme temperatures.
-Their colors depend on the water's temperature:
+The vibrant colors come from water's temperature and thermophiles, tiny heat-loving organisms that thrive in extreme temperatures.

 - Blue and green: These colors appear in the hottest springs where few organisms can survive.